-"You don’t just “look” at Sam Paolini’s art—you are directly flung into a dimension that is her mind’s eye.
-Enter a world filled with creatures that appear to be alien-earthling hybrids, with the occasional detached limbs, random nipples and, of course, her signature detached eyeballs.
+"You don’t just “look” at Sam Paolini’s art—you are directly flung into a dimension that is their mind’s eye.
+Enter a world filled with creatures that appear to be alien-earthling hybrids, with the occasional detached limbs, random nipples and, of course, their signature detached eyeballs.
 Those familiar with the late Southern artist Royal Robertson will find similarities in both of their other-worldly pieces, although Sam’s work does show some pretty distinct ties to the feminist movement.
-Her work is so genuinely vibrant and strange that to add any sort of hallucinogen to the mix would probably put you into a coma." -Darcie Blake, artist & comedian
+Their work is so genuinely vibrant and strange that to add any sort of hallucinogen to the mix would probably put you into a coma." -Darcie Blake, artist & comedian

 "Sam Paolini's art is chaotic and borderline insane in the most beautiful and imaginative way possible.
 It makes me want to have nightmares." -Ryan Harrison, founder of Salty Speakers

 "Breathes artsy breaths.
 Lives artful moments.
 Presents the beast-like qualities we all think we need to hide in ourselves in a much more beautiful, and admirable way than we're all usually willing to see.
-Shares all she's got in order to communicate, articulate, lead, inspire, and support." -Cassie Brazeau, artist
+Shares all they’ve got in order to communicate, articulate, lead, inspire, and support." -Cassie Brazeau, artist

 "Sam Paolini makes artwork that's full of psychedelic color schemes and surreal landscapes.
-Bold characters, bright colors, and extreme bodily proportions are abundant in her work.
+Bold characters, bright colors, and extreme bodily proportions are abundant in their work.
 Sam's art is a visual representation of the nightmarescape we all fear but few can tap into." -Maxwell Neil Arbuckle of Green Bastard

 Sam Paolini is a visual artist, illustrator, printmaker, clothing designer, community organizer, curator, publisher, and teacher living in Dover, New Hampshire.
 They have been a professional artist since dropping out of Massachusetts College of Art in 2008.
 In March 2010 they founded Wrong Brain, a zine featuring the art and writing of local creatives.
 Wrong Brain has since expanded to 9 zines, 3 audio compilations, annual alternative art fairs, gallery shows, poetry readings, and other multimedia art events.
 From 2010-2013, Sam directed the curatorial committee of 30 Under 30, a locally renowned annual art exhibition featuring the Seacoast's best emerging artists.
 They have been teaching art at the non-profit art center Main Street Art in Newfields, NH since 2011.
 In 2012, the children's book Dream Detectives: Something Funny About the Cake was published, featuring 30 pages of illustrations by Sam.
 They are resident artist for rock band People Skills, and have also worked for Dean Ween and Tera Melos.
+In 2017, Sam travelled across the United States for 77 days, painting murals for free for community centers, nonprofits, communes and collectives.
+They current work sporadically as resident artist instructor for nonprofit Arts In Reach.
+In 2019, Sam will open their first retail store and studio combo, in collaboration with Wrong Brain.

 The New Hampshire, 11/11/16